kev-fung/KMNIST-Classifier/README.md

   <img src="./misc/front_img.PNG" alt="front_img" width="295">
 </p>

 The Kuzushiji-MNIST dataset (KMNIST) is a collection of ancient japanese characters.
 The problem arises out from the need to fast identify almost unrecognisable japanese texts.
-The project aim is to design an AlexNet based neural network model and pipeline to be able to accurately classify these japanese characters.
+The project aim is to design an LeNet5/AlexNet based neural network model and pipeline to be able to accurately classify these japanese characters.

 ## Preparation/Usage
 Pytorch and sklearn were dependencies for machine learning.